 The Printemps department store hosts for three months the unique Parisian tea salon of La Maison du Chocolat, who takes up its summer quarters at the Atrium in the heart of the Printemps department store on boulevard Haussmann.
 This space will draw attention to the great freedom Maison gave to Printemps to revisit with “exuberant luxury” the codes of its brand.

 On the occasion of the Salon du Chocolat, the Club des Croqueurs de Chocolat awards Nicolas Cloiseau representing La Maison du Chocolat an award to salute his work.

 November 17th, La Maison du Chocolat inaugurates its largest tasting salon in the United Arab Emirates in its flagship mall in Dubai, mall considered to be the largest gathering of luxury maisons.
 In terms of drawing power, Dubai is to the Middle East what Paris is to Europe.
 The shopping experience is remarkable.
-Openings of other sales outlet will follow in the Middle East notably in Kuwait City in June 2014.

 Continuing with its development in the Middle East, June 12th, La Maison du Chocolat opens its 1st boutique in Kuwait in the Mall of the Avenues.

 For its 15th anniversary, Vogue Japan asks Nicolas Cloiseau to create an exceptional piece in chocolate depicting what Japan and fashion represent for him.
 He creates for this occasion a rare and unique piece: a finely crafted fan totally covered in gold leaf.

 February 1st, La Maison du Chocolat opens its 1st boutique in Korea in seoul in the mall Shinsegae.